-The Hemlock Overlook 50km will debut on October 2, 2021.
-This will also be the finale of the race.
+The Hemlock Overlook 50 km will debut on October 2, 2021.
+This will also be the finale of the event.
 We are putting it on this year to fill the calendar slot that we had hoped to use for a postponed fall edition of the 2021 Bull Run Run 50 miler.
 We have had to cancel the 2021 BRR; it will definitely be back in April of 2022, however, so mark your calendar!

-The race is not entirely free to you, however.
+The event is not entirely free to you, however.
 There will be two aid stations, each of which you will pass through twice if you go the full distance.
 The VHTRC will provide the water and Gatorade, but all other aid will be provided by each runner.
 We will use the system that was developed during the pandemic for aid stations in our Fat Ass and other supported runs: you bring your own aid to the start and we will have it available at the two aid stations.
 So that means two ziplock bags, one each for the two aid stations, each with your name on it.
-We will bring the bags back to the start after the race.
+You will be able to access your bags twice during the race, since you will pass through both the Bull Run Marina and Fountainhead aid stations both outbound and then again inbound.
+We will bring the bags back to the start after the run.
 So if you are still around you will be able to reclaim your leftovers; otherwise they will just be disposed of.
 As a result, please do not put anything in the bags that you would be upset never to see again.

-The Hemlock Overlook 50km will utilize the southern two-thirds of the BRR course.
-The start will mimic that of BRR.
-That means running a loop through the parking areas and back to the start, before exiting Hemlock through the front gate and then taking the red-blazed horse trail down to the blue-blazed Bull Run-Occoquan Trail.
+The Hemlock Overlook 50 km will utilize the southern two-thirds of the BRR course.
+The start of this Baby Bull run will see the runners head directly out of Hemlock through the front gate and then take the red-blazed horse trail down to the blue-blazed Bull Run-Occoquan Trail.
 You will take a left on the BROT to head south (downstream), and follow it through the first aid station at Bull Run Marina, and then on to the trail’s terminus at Fountainhead, where you will find the other aid station.

 From Fountainhead, you will run on a blue-blazed horse trail across the entrance road into Fountainhead and then out into the Do Loop section of the course.
-After completing this lollypop section (which will be the only section we plan to mark), you return on the BROT, first passing through the Fountainhead aid station a second time, then the Bull Run Marina aid station, and finally back up the red-blazed horse trail to the finish inside Hemlock.
+After completing this lollypop section (which will be marked with ribbons), you return on the BROT, first passing through the Fountainhead aid station a second time, then the Bull Run Marina aid station, and finally back up the yellow-blazed trail that comes back up from the BROT to the finish inside Hemlock.

-For those looking for a sub-ultra trail running experience, you can run out-and-back routes. returning either from Bull Run Marina (for about a 10 miler) or from Fountainhead (about a 23 miler).
+For those who have run Bull Run Run, this course will almost exactly mimic the final 2/3 of the BRR course, with the singular exception of NOT using the white trail at Fountainhead.
+And for those looking for a sub-ultra trail running experience, you can run out-and-back routes, returning either from Bull Run Marina (for about a 10 miler) or from Fountainhead (about a 23 miler).

-Important notes on the parking: Do not park in the pull off area adjacent to the entrance to Hemlock, as those spots are reserved for hikers and other users of the trail, and they must not be used by anyone participating in this race.
-The same holds true for the new, fenced-in gravel lot at the entrance to the field used for BRR parking.
-That area inside the fence is again for other users, and not for anyone in the race.
+Do not park in the pull off area adjacent to the entrance to Hemlock, as those spots are reserved for hikers and other users of the trail, and they must not be used by anyone participating in this event.
+The same holds true for the new, fenced-in gravel lot at the entrance to the field traditionally used for BRR parking.
+That area inside the fence is again for other users, and not for anyone involved with this event.
 Finally, do not even think about using the parking area for the winery directly across from the entrance to Hemlock!
 Our ability to get future permits to put on races using Hemlock very much depend on 100% cooperation in regards to these three off-limit parking areas, so thanks for your compliance.
-There should be plenty of space for parking between the close-in parking near the start of the race, and the more remote parking in the field.
+There should be plenty of space for parking in the non-paved portions of Hemlock set aside for your use on race day.

 Club Event Participant Medical Policy